 Learning to conduct in 6/8 time is initially done by saying the counts of the scheme out loud "down" (1,2,3), up (4,5,6), and performing hand movements evenly, in time, at a certain tempo.
 After that, the teacher sings one or two bars of the chosen song and demonstrates conducting, and the students repeat the teacher's movements.
 This is continued until all the students in the class have mastered the conducting movements to the same extent.
 If this process becomes too "protracted", the teacher should not allow the students to "get bored" and "weary" of repeating something, and it would be methodologically correct to suggest that they continue the conducting movements in this time together in the next lesson.
 The 3rd grade textbook recommends Mardon Nasimov's song "Garden of Peace" for conducting in 6/8 time.
 It should not be forgotten that due to the psychological and physiological characteristics of primary school students, their "attention", "sensation", "memory", "musical hearing" (slux), and "musical perception skills" are not well developed, so it is difficult for them to immediately master the material covered in the lesson.
 Situations such as the fact that even one hour of lessons a week does not retain the knowledge learned today after a week require the music teacher to pay attention to the continuous repetition of each musical-theoretical and practical performance knowledge and concepts in each lesson.
-The authors of primary school music textbooks also expressed this "correct attitude in textbooks to the repetition of theoretical knowledge and concepts from the point of view of the correspondence of educational materials to the standards of children's mental development."
-After the conductor's movements in 2/4 and 3/4 time signatures are mastered to a certain extent with the help of a teacher, and after the teacher is convinced of this, the next stage of conducting practice is moved on.
+The authors of primary school music textbooks also expressed this "correct attitude in textbooks to the repetition of theoretical knowledge and concepts from the perspective of the conformity of educational materials to the standards of children's mental development."
+After the conductor's movements in 2/4 and 3/4 time signatures have been mastered to a certain extent with the help of the teacher, and after the teacher is confident in this, the next stage of conducting practice is moved on.
 The next step is three-quarter time signature.
-In the process of conducting movements in threequarter time signatures, students are given the following understanding: In addition to twoquarter time signatures, musical works also have three-quarter time signatures.
-Melodies created in this time signature are more likely to be danced to.
+In the process of mastering the conductor's movements in three-quarter time signatures, the students are given the following understanding: In addition to two measures, musical works also have three-quarter time signatures.
+Melodies created in this time signature are more prone to dancing.
 Waltz music is an example of this.

-When learning to conduct in three-quarter time, the following movement should be performed: in the first strong part, the hand movement goes from the top (after the beat) to the bottom.
+When teaching conducting in three-quarter time signatures, the following movement should be performed: in the first strong part, the hand movement goes down from the top (after the beat).